 - SIP over TLS: Session Initiation Protocol (SIP) is used for registration of User Equipment, call setup, and call termination.
 TLS with Suite B compliant cryptosuites is used to protect SIP signaling traffic between the User Equipment and the SIP Server in the Enterprise Mobility Infrastructure.
-Although mutual authentication in TLS with public key certificates is preferred, the SIP Server may authorize users based on a user ID and password supplied in the TLS-protected session. - SVoIP Media Streams: Secure Real-time Transport Protocol (SRTP) is used to protect media streams between User Equipment.
+Although mutual authentication in TLS with public key certificates is preferred, the SIP Server may authorize users based on a user ID and password supplied in the TLS-protected session. - SVoIP Media Streams: SRTP is used to protect media streams between User Equipment.
 The Security Descriptions (SDES) [IETF RFC 4568] for media streams key transport of Session Description Protocol (SDP) must be used to initially negotiate the key for SRTP.